Skip Navigation

 Advanced Floral Design:

-Advanced Floral Design is designed to build off students' knowledge gained in Art & History of Floral Design with theories and principles of artistic design.
-Students will engage and apply practical skills and knowledge in elements and principles of design (line, shape/form, color, balance, and emphasis), history of floral art, arrangement styles and techniques, as well as seasonal, holiday and special event designs.
-Students will achieve this through creating, designing, identifying explaining and evaluating all topics of study.
+Advanced Floral Design is designed to build off students' knowledge gained in Art and History of Floral Design with theories and principles of artistic design.
+Students will engage and apply practical skills and knowledge in elements and principles of design (line, shape/form, color, balance, and emphasis), history of floral art, arrangement styles and techniques, as well as seasonal, holiday, and special event designs.
+Students will achieve this through creating, designing, identifying, explaining, and evaluating all topics of study.
 Students will research and study floral trends to understand and develop an appreciation for floral design with historical, cultural, formal and casual, ceremonial and traditional, including an understanding that floral designs are affected by society, culture, history, politics and economic influence.
 Advanced floral will reinforce use of taxonomy in identifying potted plants and cut flowers.

-This course is designed for the student interested in understanding the operations and institutions of economic systems as applied to our nation's largest industry-agriculture.
+Agricultural Economics (Spring Semester) - This course is designed for the student interested in understanding the operations and institutions of economic systems as applied to our nation's largest industry, agriculture.
 Units of instruction include basic economic concepts, comparative economic systems, individual and aggregate economic behavior and international trade and policy.
 Instruction is also given in leadership, citizenship, and career education.

 Art 1 P